 Teaching Creative Writing Workshops: 8 Ways To Prepare and Plan

-There's nothing more thrilling than rummaging through my Evernote files and bookshelves to find just that right article or essay or video clip that will, I hope, inspire a group of writers.
+I often teach and lead writing workshops—primarily in New England and greater Boston—and there's nothing more thrilling than rummaging through my Evernote files and bookshelves to find just that right article or essay or video clip that will, I hope, inspire a group of writers.

 Leading a writing workshop is a delicate balance of pedagogy, grace, humanity, inclusion and authority.
 It also helps to have a sense of humor.

 Each opportunity and each group of participant writers holds the promise of learning new ways to engage and inspire.
-As I put the finishing touches on this summer one, I sure hope that's true and that my preparation will pay off.

 New to teaching or presenting?
 Here are my 8 Steps To Prepare For A Creative Writing Workshop